gao-hongnan/omniverse/omniverse/software_engineering/devops/continuous-integration/concept.md

     commonly place this as a hook in the [`.pre-commit-config.yaml`](https://github.com/Yelp/detect-secrets/blob/master/.pre-commit-hooks.yaml)
     file.

+-   [Safety](https://github.com/pyupio/safety) is a tool that checks your dependencies for known security vulnerabilities.
+You can draw parallels to Nexus IQ, which is a commercial tool that does the same thing.

 There are many more guard rails that can be implemented as pre-commit hooks, we cite